mrcavalcanti/mosaicoo/docs/sources/datasources/tempo.md

 ## Provision the Tempo data source

-You can modify the Grafana configuration files to provision the Tempo data source.
+You can modify the Mosaicoo configuration files to provision the Tempo data source.
 Read more about how it works and all the settings you can set for data sources on the [provisioning]({{< relref "../administration/provisioning/#datasources" >}}) topic.

 Here is an example config: